brandonhall96/F1-Jeopardy/README.md

 # F1 Jeopardy

-Explanation of the game that was built and the deployed link will go here.
+The game is fairly easy to play and will depend of the users knowledge of the sport.
+The game will consist of 8 questions and a score of at least 50% will be needed to win.

 # HOW TO PLAY